 Why do you think Jesus had so many people in authority coming after him?
 Because Jesus often associated himself with people who were considered lowly, such as common criminals and prostitutes.
 What those people felt was that Jesus understood them, so they didn’t rebel against him.
 They felt not only his genuine goodness, but also that Jesus understood the reasons why they were the way they were.

-He wasn’t standing there judging them, but rather he was there with them, regardless of the fact that he didn’t agree with their wrong attitudes or actions.
+He wasn’t standing there judging them.
+Rather he was there with them, regardless of the fact that he didn’t agree with their wrong attitudes or actions.
 He could actually laugh with them.
 And at the same time, he could laugh at the pompous kind of authority that was so proud of itself and its laws.

 We don’t need to be the judge and jury.
 Instead, we can extend our hands to each other and find a way to walk together into a fresh new world in which we all, somehow, figure out how to get along.
 If we want to be part of the solution, we must be willing to walk through hard places.